SaxionMechatronics/ai4rob_course/docs/foundations/introduction_to_deep_learning.md

 ![Example of perceptron](images/perceptron.png)

- Works

 The perceptron consists of one layer of inputs and one layer of outputs.

 Let’s go through the diagram step by step:

 1. Start at the input layer.
 2. Each input is multiplied by a weight and then summed together.
+These weights help the neural but establishing what inputs features are more important.
+A larger weight result in that the input has more influence on the output.
-3. A bias term is added to the summation.
+3. A bias term is added to the summation, which helps to shift the activation function.
+4. The activation function, which decides whether the neuron will fire/active.
+5. The output of the activation function is also the output of the neural net.

 This results in the following equation:

+$$
-$$ z = w_1x_1 + w_2x_2 + w_3x_3 + w_4b $$
+z = w_1x_1 + w_2x_2 + w_3x_3 + b
+$$

+$$
+y = a(z)
+$$

 Here:

-\( b \) stands for bias and is always added to the summation.
-The bias allows the network to shift linearly, independent of the input.
+\( z \) is the summation of the weighted input, \( w \) is the weight, \(x\) is the input,  \( b \) is the bias, \(a\) is the activation function and \(y\) is the output.

 ---

 ## Why Activation Functions Are Needed

 To fully propagate through the network, an activation function is required.
 Without it, multiple layers would just perform weighted summations, and the network would fail to approximate complex functions.
+The neural net would remain just linear, when there would not be any non-linear activation functions added.
 Activation functions solve this problem by introducing non-linearity.
 The activation function determines the output of the perceptron.
-The difference between a perceptron and a neuron is that:

-- A perceptron uses only the step function as its activation.

-- Neurons can use different activation functions.
+A neuron is a more general version of the perceptron.
+The perceptron only uses a step function, while a neuron can make use of differnt activation functions.

-The formula for one neuron or perceptron is:
+The formula for one neuron is:

 $$ y = \mathcal{f}\Big(b + \sum_{i=1}^n x_i w_i\Big) $$